TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

     So why such a ridiculously high `Upgrade Until Custom` and not a score of `100`?

-    Because I'm too lazy to calculate the maximum for every Quality Profile I use, and I want it to upgrade to the highest possible score anyway to result in the highest possible quality release.
+    We're too lazy to calculate the maximum for every Quality Profile we provide, and we want it to upgrade to the highest possible score anyway to result in the highest possible quality release.

 ---